Chern Characteristics and Todd-Hirzebruch Identities for Transpolar Pairs of Toric Spaces: Conclusions and Outlook

 \section{Conclusions and Outlook}

-Throughout this article, we have examined and tested various computational characteristics associated with candidate pairs of embedding spaces, where the transposition mirror construction\cite{rBH,rBH-LGO+EG,rCOK,Krawitz:2009aa,rMK-PhD,rLB-MirrBH,rACG-BHK,rF+K-BHK} of Calabi--Yau models is generalized in pairs of simple anticanonical hypersurfaces.
-The overall framework presented in Claim~\ref{CC:gMM} relies on the triple $(Z_f,X,\cK^*_X)$, where $Z_f$ is the desired Calabi--Yau hypersurface, $\{f(x)\<=0\}\subset X$, $\cK^*_X$ is the anticanonical bundle over $X$, and $f(x)\<\in\G(\cK^*_X)$ a suitable section.
-The mirror model is then part of the analogous triple $(\Tw{Z}_{\tT f},\tX,\cK^*_{\tX})$.
-When $X$ is a (weak/semi) Fano (complex algebraic) toric variety encoded by a (MPCP-subdivided) reflexive polytope, $\pD$, then $\tX$ is the (complex algebraic) toric variety analogously encoded by the (MPCP-subdivided) polar polytope $\pD^\circ$\cite{rBaty01}.
+Throughout this article, we have examined and tested various computational characteristics associated with candidate pairs of embedding spaces, where the transposition mirror construction\cite{rBH, rBH-LGO+EG, rCOK, Krawitz:2009aa, rMK-PhD, rFJR-07b, Ebeling:2012Mir, rLB-MirrBH, rACG-BHK, rA+P-MM, rF+K-BHK} of Calabi--Yau models is generalized in pairs of simple anticanonical hypersurfaces.
+The overall framework presented in Corollary~\ref{CC:MMM} uses the triple $(Z_f,X,\cKs{X})$, which contains a Calabi--Yau hypersurface, $Z_f\<=\{f(x)\<=0\}\<\subset X$, the zero locus of $f(x)\<\in\G(\cKs{X})$, a suitable section of the anticanonical bundle, $\cKs{X}$.
+The mirror model is then part of the analogous triple $(Z_{\tT f},\tX,\cKs{\tX})$.
+When $X$ is a (semi) Fano (complex-algebraic) toric variety encoded by a (MPCP-subdivided) reflexive polytope, $\pD$, then $\tX$ is the (complex-algebraic) toric variety analogously encoded by the (MPCP-subdivided) polar polytope $\pD^\circ$\cite{rBaty01}.